MaxU1301/hatte-hatte-Fahrradkette/docs/documentation/REAPER/plugins.md

 # 🎹 REAPER Plugins & Resources

-A list of my go-to VST plugins for music production in REAPER, along with sample libraries and other key resources.
+A list of my prefered plugins for music production in REAPER, along with sample libraries and other resources.

 | Icon | Platform |
 | :--- | :--- |